aer0ss/aerofs/docs/engineering/references/ci.md

       - os: linux
         isolated: true

-The script will then contact the actor pool service (see `tools/ci/actor-pool`) running on NewCI.
+The script will then contact the actor pool service (see `tools/ci/actor-pool`) running on CI.
 The service will return the addresses of actors that are available to run tests and that meet the criteria specified in the profile.
 When the tests are completed, `tools/ci/systest-cleanup.py` is invoked on the generated syncdet config to return the actors to the pool.

-## Teamcity Build Configurations

-### System Tests

-"All System Tests" is run on every commit to `master`.
-Using Teamcity build dependencies, this runs unit tests, bakes and imports an OVA, deploys server debs to the CI servers, and runs syncdet tests.

-### Other Tests

-The only current resident of this subproject is a step that kills and revives the VM actors once a week.

-#### How to add a new suite of System Tests
+## How to add a new suite of System Tests

 Every system test has the same seven steps, inherited from the "System Tests" template.
 They differ only in the values of four "Build Parameters".
 The easiest way to create a new System Test is to duplicate an existing test and modify these five parameters (most notably the "Setup Conf File", which is the input to `ci-systest-setup.py`, and "Syncdet Scenario", which lists the syncdet tests that should be run).